Here is a few tips on how to grow potatoes at home

 Garden Larder potato varieties may grow a little differently to potatoes you have grown in the past.
 Mine tend to have low dormancy so you get two crops per season, and they may grow a little faster or differently than others.

-Planting: In Victoria you are best planting your potato tubers in early September.
+Planting: In Victoria you are best planting your potato tubers in Early September, or August if you don’t get many frosts (such as by the coast).
 Don’t worry, they can handle a few frosts, and even if frost does damage the shoots they will come back.
 Prepare your soil a couple of weeks or more before planting by digging a spade depth and incorporating some compost or a little manure into the soil.
-Potatoes do best when soil is not too fertile and it should be loose and easy to handle.
+Potatoes do best when soil is fertile and it should be loose and easy to handle.
 Plant your tubers around 10 – 15cm deep.
 Do not cover the soil with straw or other mulch as it harbours slugs which will eat the new shoots and stems of young plants, though I have had success with thick wood chip mulching.
+If you don’t have much trouble with slugs then straw mulch should be fine.

 I plant mine 40-60cm apart for the biggest and most tubers but they can be grown 30cm apart just fine. it depends on how much space you have.
 If you are planting in pots, make them big pots and only one or two seed tubers in each.
 The more crowded the pots the smaller the end tubers will be.
 Do not use garden soil in pots, use good potting mix mixed with some manure.

-Care: Don’t fertilise the potatoes while they are growing but remember to water them regularly.
+Care: Fertilise the potatoes while they are growing but before they flower, and remember to water them regularly.
 If they dry out they will not produce well.
 There is no need to hill your plants unless told for that variety as my potatoes tend to tuberise well under the soil level.
 They should start flowering about 4-6 weeks after they start sprouting after planting.

 Harvest: This can be a little tricky.
 If you have bought any diploid varieties they will be harvested before the plant has died down. if you leave them too long they may start to sprout again before they are harvested.
 Have a dig around the roots about 6 weeks after flowering starts.
 If the tubers are a good size you can harvest them.
 Tetraploids should be harvested about 6-8 weeks after flowering starts.
 The plants should look like they are dying down.
 On the second crop leave the tetraploids until they are fully died down so the tubers are fully mature, even after a couple of frosts help them die down.